 To update the app, open Google Play Store and search for Gboard.

 Open Gboard from the search.
-If an update is available for the app, Update button will be shown.
+If an update is available for the app, the Update button will be shown.
 Tap on the Update button to download the update.

 Uninstall and ReInstall Gboard